Azure/azure-data-labs/.assets/docs/adl-prerequisited.md

 ### Deployment

-Now, you have two options to deploy different blueprints:
+Now, you have two options to deploy different templates:

 1. GitHub Actions
 2. Deploy using Terraform